On this page:

 Worklaw Network offers employers a collective resource of labor and employment expertise that is unmatched:

 - Worklaw Network member firms and their clients can utilize the resources of more than 350 lawyers, all of whom practice exclusively in labor and employment matters for employers.

-- Collectively, Worklaw Network operates 35 offices in 25 U.S. states plus Canada.
-The network also includes affiliate members in Australia, China, Europe and Mexico.
+- Collectively, Worklaw Network operates 34 offices in 27 U.S. states plus Canada.
+The network also includes affiliate members in Australia, China, Europe and India.

 - Every firm is a local firm with strong ties to the local legal community, providing knowledge of the local landscape where employers have operations.
 Worklaw Network lawyers are familiar with the labor unions and officials; federal and state judges and court practices; national, state and provincial boards and commissions; the plaintiff's bar; and lawmakers in their locales, and they have the resources to obtain similar firsthand information about other geographic areas.

 - Worklaw Network attorneys are linked by a technology infrastructure that gives them access to redacted research memos, briefs, campaign materials, etc., and allows them to share substantive work product, creative strategies and other information to add value in solving problems or

 While the resources of Worklaw Network are large and impressive, the client relationships are local and customized.
 Each U.S. firm is a labor and employment boutique.
 Working with our member firms, companies can expect: